-Leucadia Corporation wants to build and own a coal-to-gas plant in Spencer County, just outside of Rockport, IN.
+Leucadia Corporation wanted to build and own a coal-to-gas plant in Spencer County, just outside of Rockport, IN.
 Leucadia is an out-of-state, multi-national, speculative hedge fund based in New York City and Salt Lake City.
 They own wineries, logging companies, credit card companies, and cell phone companies, among other things.
-Now they’ve decided to try their hand at coal gasification.
-They’ve created a subsidiary called Indiana Gasification, LLC which is headed by a close personal friend and former advisor to Governor Mitch Daniels.
+They decided to try their hand at coal gasification.
+They created a subsidiary called Indiana Gasification, LLC which was headed by a close personal friend and former advisor to Governor Mitch Daniels.

-The plant they want to build would convert coal into substitute natural gas (SNG).
-However, the free market will not support this business plan because it is too risky and too expensive.
+The plant they wanted to build would have converted coal into substitute natural gas (SNG).
+However, the free market would not support this business plan because it is too risky and too expensive.
 So Leucadia devised a scheme and found a willing victim in the State of Indiana.

-In order to enable this boondoggle, Indiana Gasification, LLC is asking Federal taxpayers to underwrite the project by applying to the Department of Energy for a federal loan guarantee, putting taxpayers on the hook for over $2 billion in construction costs!
-They also went to the Indiana Statehouse with their hands out, lobbying for and receiving numerous changes to the law, which include:
+In order to enable this boondoggle, Indiana Gasification, LLC asked federal taxpayers to underwrite the project by applying to the Department of Energy for a federal loan guarantee, putting taxpayers on the hook for over $2 billion in construction costs!
+They also went to the Indiana Statehouse with their hands out, lobbying for and receiving numerous changes to the law, which included: